acroz/iaestenow/README.md

 ## Setup

-API keys for services being scraped, in particular Twitter (and more in future) must be generated and added to the settings file.
+API keys for services being scraped, in particular Facebook and Twitter, must be generated and added to a settings file called `settings.json`.
+Copy the template `settings-template.json` and fill in as described below.

 ### Facebook